UBC-MDS/DSCI524-2425-17-worldfinder/README.md

    ```

 2. **Getting all Countries that Contain a City**:
-   The `get_countries` function will return a list of countries where the given city name exists in:
+   The `get_countries` function will return a list of countries where the given city name exists in.

    ```python
    from worldfinder.get_countries import get_countries